Superconductor in a weak static gravitational field: Weak field approximation

+formally equivalent to Maxwell equations, where $\Eg$ and $\Bg$ are the gravitoelectric and gravitomagnetic field, respectively.
 For example, on the Earth surface, $\Eg$ is simply the Newtonian gravitational acceleration and the $\Bg$ field is related to angular momentum interactions \cite{agop2000local,agop2000some,braginsky1977laboratory,huei1983calculation,peng1990new}.
 The mass current density vector $\jg$ can also be expressed as:

 where $\mathbf{v}$ is the velocity and $\rhog$ is the mass density.

 \paragraph{Gravito-Lorentz force.} Let us consider the geodesic equation for a particle in the field of a weakly gravitating object: